 Permits will only be issued when all contractors are listed on the permit and licensed with the Village of Brookfield.

 Inspections require a minimum of 24 hour notice.
-During the busy spring and summer months, plan ahead and schedule your inspection 2-3 days in advance.
+During the busy spring (late March, early April) and summer months, plan ahead and schedule your inspection 2-3 days in advance.

 The Village of Brookfield’s zoning code determines permitted uses for each zone or district.
 Please refer to the zoning map for specific zones within the Village.

-Zoning determines if the use is permissible.
+Zoning determines permitted land uses and potential parking requirements.
 For each district on the zoning map, certain uses are:

 - Allowed (“permitted by right”)